How to Make Liquid Nanoclay?

 The Significance of Liquid Nanoclay

-Clay is a well-known material that has proven to be useful in several different areas.
-The usage of this material extends from cosmetics to construction.
-Similarly, clay containing soils are considered to be precious due to their nutrient rich nature and water retaining properties.
 Clay is an inorganic material containing precious minerals rich in silica, calcium, and aluminum including talc (Mg3[Si4O10(OH)2]), Mica (KAl2[AlSi3O10(OH)2]), kaolinite (Al2[Si2O5(OH)4]), montmorillonite (Mg0.33Al1.67[Si4O10(OH)2] (Ca, Na)(H2O)n ), Serpentine (Mg3[Si2O5(OH)4]) or sepiolite (Mg4[Si6O15](OH)24H2O).
 The most common clay types acknowledged in the industry are bentonite and kaolin.
 Bentonite is often defined to be rich in montmorillonite while kaolin is often defined to be rich in kaolinite.
 These minerals support plant growth by enriching the nutrient content of the soil.
 Additionally, the surface charge of clay minerals provides excellent water retention properties.
 Soils rich in clay can hold water in its volume for much longer which reduces water consumption significantly.
 However, the advanced agricultural applications require these properties of clay to be enhanced.
 With the development of nanotechnology, clay has become a subject of nano-centered studies in the hopes of enhancing its attractive properties such as mechanical strength and chemical activity.
 Nanoclay has emerged from these studies as an outstanding material.
 Nanoclays are defined as layered silicates with bi-dimensional platelets of nanoscale thickness and a length of several micrometers.
 Just as their micro-sized counterparts, nanoclays contain several different minerals in their structure at different amounts.
 However, nanoclays’ chemical activity, as well as the water retention capacity, is enhanced due to the high specific surface area.

 A Norwegian scientist Kristin Olesen and his team have utilized nanoclay to invent an effective solution to the desertification problem.
 This novel solution is named Liquid Nanoclay (LNC).
 Clay had previously been researched andused up till 1987 as a solution for the desertification problem, however; dry mixing clay with sandy soil did not result in infeasible solutions since it requires a substantial amount of clay and enormous mechanical mixing work.
 Almost 90-100 kg of clay is required for every square meter by the conventional dry mixing methods.
 Liquid Nanoclay was designed as a way to overcome these problems and create quality soil out of sandy worthless soil.
 Kristin Olesen and his son Ole Morten Olesen, the owners of Desert Control and the inventors of Liquid Nanoclay, have conducted tests in Egypt to assess the effectiveness of this novel process and obtained significant positive results.
 The lands treated with Liquid Nanoclay demonstrated a 416% higher yield than untreated plots at the same amount of seeds and fertilizers.
 According to Desert Control, Liquid Nanoclay reduces water usage by 50-65% compared to current irrigation methods.
 Furthermore, Liquid Nanoclay acts as a catalyst for Mycorrhizal fungi when nourishment is available, with the fungi responsible for the increased yield.
 The lands treated with liquid nanoclay are also less susceptible to soil loss due to wind effects.
 The novel preparation method of liquid nanoclay is the star player of all these positive outcomes.